 Your chimney inspection may reveal structural problems that need attention.
 In this case, you’ll need to get those issues repaired before using your fireplace.

-While it may be tempting to fix the damage to your chimney system yourself, we recommend proceeding with caution.
-Only make the repairs if you’re sure you can do it safely.
-Keep in mind that making repairs incorrectly could put you at even greater risk of the problems listed above.
+While fixing the damage to your chimney system yourself may be tempting, we recommend proceeding with caution.
+Only make the repairs if you’re sure you can do them safely.
+Making repairs incorrectly could put you at even greater risk of the problems listed above.

 For example, let’s say you find cracks in your fireplace flue.
 The obvious course of action is to seal those cracks.
-But what’s not obvious is the type of mortar you should use to do so.
+But what’s not apparent is the type of mortar you should use.
 If you were to fill those cracks with regular mortar, the repairs wouldn’t last long because regular mortar can’t withstand the high temperatures generated by a fireplace.
-The cracks would only worsen over time, leading to more expensive problems as a result.
+The cracks would only worsen over time, leading to more expensive problems.

 For this reason, it’s a good idea to let a professional handle most fireplace and chimney repairs.
 A certified chimney sweep will know the best practices for winterizing your fireplace without any unexpected complications.